Ships, Inflatables & Vehicles

 The Rainbow Warrior

-The ship – which replaced the original Rainbow Warrior after it was bombed in 1985 – helped end nuclear testing in the Pacific, blocked coal ports and closed down destructive fishing operations (to name but a few).
+The Rainbow Warrior has a proud legacy.
+The original Rainbow Warrior was bombed in 1985 and replaced by the second Rainbow Warrior, which retired from her Greenpeace life on August 16th, 2011, after 22 tireless years.
+The ship helped end nuclear testing in the Pacific, blocked coal ports, and closed down destructive fishing operations (to name but a few).

 The Arctic Sunrise